ClickCease Outbound links | what are they and how do they affect SEO

 Can external links impact SEO negatively?

 Ultimately, yes.
-External links can have a bad impact on your SEO but mainly, they have a positive impact on your website.
+External links can have a bad impact on your SEO, but mainly they have a positive impact on your website.

 So, how can you avoid the bad impact?